open-dxp/data-hub-bundle/doc/10_GraphQL/07_Mutation/26_Add_Custom_Mutation_Operator.md

 :::

 Make sure that your extension gets loaded.
-See [Pimcore Bundles](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Extending_Pimcore/Bundle_Developers_Guide/Pimcore_Bundles/index.html) docs page for further details.
+See [OpenDxp Bundles](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Extending_OpenDxp/Bundle_Developers_Guide/OpenDxp_Bundles/index.html) docs page for further details.

 Next thing is to provide the input processor on the server side.